 Linvilla Orchards is a 300-acre family farm dedicated to agriculture, entertainment and education.
 A trip to Linvilla creates family memories that last a lifetime and generations of Delaware Valley families have returned year after year to experience all of the things that make Linvilla Orchards special.

 What to know

 Linvilla Orchards is fun for the whole family!
 Each season brings more things to see and do at Linvilla.
-Take a hayride through our fields and orchards; pick your own fresh fruit and veggies, climb aboard our passenger train; experience a ride on a real pony; get your face painted like a princess or pirate; visit with the farm animals in the Barnyard, go fishing at Orchard Lake and play in our Playland Playground.
+Take a hayride through our fields and orchards; pick your own fresh fruit and veggies, climb aboard our passenger train, get your face painted like a princess or pirate; visit with the farm animals in the Barnyard, go fishing at Orchard Lake and play in our Playland Playground.